lortza/lortza.github.io/portfolio.md

   <h2>Web Applications</h2>

   <p class="section-explanation">I am almost always engrossed in building a tool that solves a problem for myself.
-These projects are some of those tools that I have built.
+This is a small sampling of the projects I have built to address those problems.
 Several of the repo READMEs have a tour of the app with screenshots and code snippets of the parts I find most interesting.</p>

   <div class="rails-sites">
     <div class="projects-subhead">